playfulprogramming/playfulprogramming/content/blog/introduction-to-typescript/index.md

 }
 ```

-If you keep `addFive`'s `input` parameter without an explicit type, it will try to do it's best to detect the type based on the operations you run on the value. **While these infered types are often vary useful, it often has difficulty doing so in an accurate manor**. _This is why manually assigning types is almost always prefered to leaving them be infered_.
+If you keep `addFive`'s `input` parameter without an explicit type, it will try to do its best to detect the type based on the operations you run on the value. **While these inferred types are often very useful, it often has difficulty doing so in an accurate manor**. _This is why manually assigning types is almost always preferred to leaving them be inferred_.
 If it couldn't properly detect a type for the value in this example, it does nothing to prevent strings from being passed as the parameter value.

 Although examples like this are simple, strict typings can also become fairly complex ([see the Advanced section of the official handbook for such examples](https://www.typescriptlang.org/docs/handbook/advanced-types.html)) in order to maintain maximum type strictness.
 Also, because typings do nothing to test against the logic of your program, they should not be seen as a replacement for testing, but rather a companion to them.
 With strict typings and proper testing, regressions can be severely limited and improve code quality of life.